 Similarly, machine learning aids in predictive modeling and anomaly detection in data mining.
 Machine learning algorithms can be used to build models that predict future trends based on past data, enhancing the predictive capabilities of data mining.
 They can also help detect anomalies in data, alerting analysts to potential issues or opportunities for further investigation.

-Practical Applications of Machine Learning and Data Mining
+Practical Use Cases of Machine Learning and Data Mining

 Both machine learning and data mining find extensive applications in the finance sector.
 Machine learning models are often used for credit scoring, helping lenders predict the likelihood of default based on past financial behavior.
 Similarly, data mining techniques can help detect fraudulent transactions by identifying unusual patterns in transaction data.